-Across much of the world the open star cluster NGC 2547 (mag 4.7) in Vela will be well placed, high in the sky.
-It will reach its highest point in the sky at around midnight local time.
+Across much of the world, the open star cluster NGC 2547 (mag 4.7) in Vela will be well placed in the evening sky in coming weeks.
+On 24 January it will reach its highest point in the sky at around midnight local time, and on subsequent evenings it will culminate four minutes earlier each day.

 At magnitude 4.7, NGC2547 is too faint to be seen with the naked eye from any but the very darkest sites, but is visible through a pair of binoculars or small telescope.